 The nurses have free and open access to all the policies and procedures in the form of a central policy portal and an internal nurses portal for direct communication out of working meetings as well as a dedicated training academy.

 All nurses are appraised annually to ensure they are up-to-date with regulatory requirements and mandatory training, and this was demonstrated and seen.
 In our opinion, this makes the report severely flawed as it is a key part of the inspection process. and simply has not been completed.
 The CQC Inspector admitted not to have seen a business model like ours, and didn’t understand that our nurses are not “staff”, but are independent practitioners working under our umbrella.
 All our nurses have other jobs in the NHS which helps to keep them up-to-date with their individual skill sets, and keep us up-to-date with our clinical practice.

 We have therefore sought a ratings review on the CQC report for the following reasons:

 1: It is stipulated that the inspection was incomplete as it was drawn to a premature conclusion.

 2: We feel the ratings regarding “safe”, “effective” and “well led” would be vey different had the nurses been interviewed.
 There was a miscommunication regarding access to our nurses, again due to a misunderstanding by the inspector as to how our business model works.
 We have since submitted evidence help clarify such matters in the factual accuracy form to enable this to be completed which has not happened.

 Therefore we perceive that the report is neither complete nor accurate.
 We would like the evidence to be reassessed and the inspection to be completed fully.

-Please see our full response to CQC findings below:
+- Our full response to CQC original findings